wayfair-incubator/oss-template/CONTRIBUTING.md

 * Review and update the existing content of our [Wiki](https://github.com/org_name/repo_name/wiki) with up-to-date instructions and code samples.
 * Review existing pull requests, and testing patches against real existing applications that use `<project name>`.
+* Write a test, or add a missing test case to an existing test.

 Thanks again for your interest on contributing to `<project name>`!